YourRoots Logo

 Children(s): James Barker, William Barker, Christiana Barker, Grace Barker, Susan Barker, Johane Barker, Anne Barker

-1555 marked the beginning of James Barker's life in Harwich, Essex, England, to parents William Edward Barker and Catherine Audrey Barrett.
-Eventually, James Barker married Christian Kinge, and they welcomed James Barker, William Barker, Christiana Barker, Grace Barker, Susan Barker, Johane Barker and Anne Barker.
-James Barker passed in 1621 at Harwich, Essex, England.
+In 1555, James Barker entered the world in Harwich, Essex, England, born to William Edward Barker and Catherine Audrey Barrett.
+James Barker married Christian Kinge, and had children including James Barker, William Barker, Christiana Barker, Grace Barker, Susan Barker, Johane Barker, Anne Barker.
+James Barker passed away in 1621 in Harwich, Essex, England.

 Find more search results for James Barker